Gluing pseudo functors via $n$-fold categories: Gluing two pseudo functors

-\item[(2b)] $\cC$ admits fiber products and morphisms of $\cA$ and $\cB$ are stable under base change by morphisms of $\cC$.
-In particular, all isomorphisms in $\cC$ are in $\cA\cap \cB$.
-Moreover, the diagonal of every morphism in $\cC$ is in $\cA$. \end{itemize} Deligne assumes \ref{p.Del1} and (2a), while Ayoub assumes \ref{p.Del1} and (2b).
-In our language, their conclusions can be stated as saying that $Q_\cD$ induces a bijection between equivalence classes of $\PsFun(\cC,\cD)$ and $\GD_{\cA,\cB}(\cC,\cD)$.
+\item[(2b)] $\bC$ admits fiber products and morphisms of $\bA$ and $\bB$ are stable under base change by morphisms of $\bC$.
+(In particular, all isomorphisms in $\bC$ are in $\bA\cap \bB$.)
+Moreover, the diagonal of every morphism in $\bC$ is in $\bA$. \end{itemize} Deligne assumes \ref{p.Del1} and (2a), while Ayoub assumes \ref{p.Del1} and (2b).
+In our language, their conclusions can be stated as saying that $Q_\cD$ induces a bijection between equivalence classes of $\PsFun(\bC,\cD)$ and $\GD_{\bA,\bB}(\bC,\cD)$.
 There are no implications between (2a) and (2b).
-Moreover, both are stronger than \ref{p.Del2}.
+Moreover, each of (2a) and (2b) is stronger than \ref{p.Del2}.
 Thus Theorem \ref{p.Del} is a common generalization of the results of Deligne and Ayoub.
 Even under the assumptions of Deligne and Ayoub, the conclusion of Theorem \ref{p.Del} is more precise in the sense that it establishes a $2$-equivalence of $2$-categories.
-As we have remarked in the Introduction, this precision is useful in the construction of pseudonatural transformations. \end{Remark}
+As we have remarked in the Introduction, this precision is useful in the construction of pseudo natural transformations. \end{Remark}